Lava dome: Dome dynamics

 Lava domes evolve unpredictably, due to non-linear dynamics caused by crystallization and outgassing of the highly viscous lava in the dome's conduit.
 Domes undergo various processes such as growth, collapse, solidification and erosion.

 Lava domes grow by endogenic dome growth or exogenic dome growth.
 The former implies the enlargement of a lava dome due to the influx of magma into the dome interior, and the latter refers to discrete lobes of lava emplaced upon the surface of the dome.
 It is the high viscosity of the lava that prevents it from flowing far from the vent from which it extrudes, creating a dome-like shape of sticky lava that then cools slowly in-situ.
 Spines and lava flows are common extrusive products of lava domes.
 Domes may reach heights of several hundred meters, and can grow slowly and steadily for months (e.g. Unzen volcano), years (e.g. Soufrière Hills volcano), or even centuries (e.g. Mount Merapi volcano).
 The sides of these structures are composed of unstable rock debris.
 Due to the intermittent buildup of gas pressure, erupting domes can often experience episodes of explosive eruption over time.
 If part of a lava dome collapses and exposes pressurized magma, pyroclastic flows can be produced.
 Other hazards associated with lava domes are the destruction of property from lava flows, forest fires, and lahars triggered from re-mobilization of loose ash and debris.
 Lava domes are one of the principal structural features of many stratovolcanoes worldwide.
 Lava domes are prone to unusually dangerous explosions since they can contain rhyolitic silica-rich lava.

 Characteristics of lava dome eruptions include shallow, long-period and hybrid seismicity, which is attributed to excess fluid pressures in the contributing vent chamber.
 Other characteristics of lava domes include their hemispherical dome shape, cycles of dome growth over long periods, and sudden onsets of violent explosive activity.
 The average rate of dome growth may be used as a rough indicator of magma supply, but it shows no systematic relationship to the timing or characteristics of lava dome explosions.

 Gravitational collapse of a lava dome can produce a block and ash flow.

 Related landforms

 Cryptodomes

 A cryptodome (from the Greek κρυπτός, kryptos, "hidden, secret") is a dome-shaped structure created by accumulation of viscous magma at a shallow depth.
-One example of a cryptodome was in the May 1980 eruption of Mount St. Helens, where the explosive eruption began after a landslide caused the side of the volcano to fall, leading to explosive decompression of the subterranean cryptodome.
+Two examples of cryptodomes were the ones leading to the 1956 eruption of Bezymianny and the 1980 eruption of Mount St. Helens.
+In each case, the explosive eruption began after the cryptodome caused the side of the volcano to bulge outward and led to a sector collapse, in turn leading to explosive decompression of the subterranean cryptodome.